Updated on 2024-07-05 GMT+08:00

 • A standard instance can be configured with multiple units of the same type, for example, five SU1 units, but cannot be configured with different types of units, for example, two SU1 units and three SU2 units.
 You can change the number and type of units at any time.
 For example, you can upgrade two SU1 units to five SU1 units or two SU1 units to two SU2 units.
 You can enable only one SUF unit but 100 SU1, SU2, SU3, or SU4 units.
 An SUF unit can be upgraded to an SU1, SU2, SU3, or SU4 units.
 After the upgrade, the original SUF unit is no longer retained.

-• Number of messages: Charged messages include upstream and downstream messages between devices and the platform, messages sent by an application by calling platform APIs, and messages pushed by the platform to the server.
+• Number of messages: Charged messages include upstream and downstream messages exchanged between devices and the platform, messages sent by applications by calling platform APIs, and messages pushed by the platform to applications.
 Protocol messages, such as heartbeat messages and ACK messages at the protocol layer, are free of charge.
-For details, see Table 2.
-You are advised to limit the number of calls to ensure that the number of messages does not exceed the limit.
-If the limit is exceeded, IoTDA will generate an alarm and rejects messages.
-Upgrade the unit specifications or increase the number of units in a timely manner.
+If the message limit is reached, IoTDA generates an alarm and rejects new messages.
+Upgrade the unit specifications or increase the number of units if necessary.

-• Number of devices: A standard instance supports a maximum of two million registered devices.
-If you want to increase the quota, submit a service ticket to describe your requirements.
-The number of concurrent online devices supported is equal to the number of registered devices.
-When only an SUF unit is enabled, up to 1000 devices can be registered.
+• Number of devices: A standard instance supports up to two million registered devices.
+To increase the quota, submit a service ticket.
+All registered devices can go online concurrently.
+When only an SUF unit is enabled, up to 1,000 devices can be registered.

-• TPS of upstream and downstream messages: It describes the maximum throughput of upstream and downstream messages per second, that is, the total number of messages sent from all devices in an instance to the platform and from the platform to devices per second.
-The quotas of a standard instance are determined by the type and number of units.
+• TPS of upstream and downstream messages: Max. throughput of upstream and downstream messages per second, that is, the total number of messages exchanged between devices and the platform.
+The quotas of standard instances are determined by the type and number of units.

 Example